Male Fertility – Science Based Facts to Improve Sperm Health

 Dr Jesse Mills, MD from UCLA claims the three best fruits and vegetables for sperm quality and motility are:

-There are lots of foods that destroy male fertility and are listed within my Fertile Lifestyle Course
+Unfortunately, there are lots of foods that could destroy male fertility.
+These are listed in my Fertile Lifestyle Course.

-Dr Jesse Mills, MD from UCLA also says that men can have coffee, no more than 2 cups a day is best.
-I have always said to my clients 20mins before sex can help the sperm be more virile, more energised to help make contact with the egg.
+Dr Jesse Mills, MD from UCLA also says that men can have coffee, no more than 2 cups a day is recommended.
+I advise that 20 minutes before sex could help the sperm be more virile and more energised to help make contact with the egg.